Printer's mark

+The standard reference is Printers' & Publishers' Devices by Ronald B. McKerrow, published by The Bibliographical Society in 1913 as number 16 in their series of illustrated monographs.
+It has a detailed Introduction and illustrations of 428 devices printed in their original sizes.
+Originally printed by the Chiswick Press, it was reprinted in 1949.

 The Library of the University of Barcelona launched a database of Printers' Devices in the ancient book section in October 1998.
 The University of Florida libraries also provide digital access to printers' devices and include The University of Chicago devices that have appeared on the cover of their publication The Library Quarterly.